Kathleen Dubberstein: United States

 Dubberstein competed at the United States Women's Curling Championship from 2013 to 2019.
 She also competed at the United States Junior Curling Championships with her team winning a silver in 2014.

 Philippines

 Dubberstein competed for the Philippines at the 2024 Pan Continental Curling Championships Division B tournament.
 Her team finished fourth losing to Kazakhstan in the Division B bronze medal game.
 Dubberstein would also skip the Philippines in the women's tournament at the 2025 Asian Winter Games, where the team would finish the round robin with a 4–4 record, just finishing outside the playoffs in 5th place.

+Her team would return to represent the Philippines the following year at the 2025 Pan Continental Curling Championships Division B tournament, where they would win the event, this time beating Kazakhstan's Angelina Ebauyer 11–2 in the gold medal game.

 Mixed doubles

 Dubberstein partnered with Marc Pfister for the 2025 Asian Winter Games curling mixed doubles event.
 They opened their campaign with an upset against the South Korean team, and finished in fourth place with a 5–3 record, losing to China 6–5 in the bronze medal game.